 Almost anyone with a phone in Kenya uses Mpesa for their daily transaction.
-So if you are planning to move to Kenya, prepare to register and get the Safaricom line that comes with Mpesa mobile money tech.
+So if you are planning to move to Kenya, prepare to register and get a Safaricom sim card that comes with Mpesa mobile money tech.

-Mpesa is cashless, faster, and easy to tap and transact service.
+Mpesa is cashless, faster, and easy way to tap and mobile transact.
 In offering our professional relocation services in Kenya, 80% of our moving and relocation clients pay via Mpesa.

 Kenya is a safe and well-performing economy.
 The economy has been growing over the years because of business development, agriculture, tourism, real estate, and technology development.

 When you are planning your relocation to Kenya, you should consider the local people and the culture as key influence to your stay.
-It is quite devastating to indulge in a culture that you hardly connect and engage as freely as you’d do in your country.
+It is quite devastating to indulge in a culture that you hardly connect and engage as freely as you’d want.

-English and Swahili form the common language in all cities across the country.
+English and Swahili form the common languages in all cities across the country.
 This makes Kenya an International and African hub to easily communicate and live with ease.
 Come and learn some Swahili in a space where English is well spoken.

 Moving and living in Kenya is easy since you can easily connect, communicate and engage.
-Try us in that and you’ll love our conversation from the call to the engagement on the ground.
+Try us in your relocations and you’ll love our conversation from the call to the engagement on the ground.